-Complainant and Respondent, before or after the filing of a formal complaint, or where no formal complaint has been filed.
-Supportive measures are designed to balance restoring or preserving access, without unreasonably unburdening the other party.

-- s.
-Support person means any person who has been authorized by the University as an accommodation per Section XVI and attends meetings associated with this Policy.
+- P. Relevancy: Information that is presented to establish if a fact is more or less true.
+Investigators and decision makers may make relevancy determinations. - Q. Respondent: An individual who has been reported to be the perpetrator of conduct that could constitute sexual harassment. - R. Student: Any person who attends or has attended the University.
+Persons admitted but never matriculated may not be considered students. - S. Supportive measures: Non-disciplinary, non-punitive individualized services offered as appropriate and reasonably available without fee or charge to the Complainant and Respondent, before or after the filing of a formal complaint, or where no formal complaint has been filed.
+Supportive measures are designed to balance restoring or preserving access, without unreasonably unburdening the other party. - T. Support person: Any person who has been authorized by the University as an accommodation per Section XVI and attends meetings associated with this Policy.
 This is a separate role than that of the Advisor.
 Support persons may not play an active role in the process, including, but not limited to, asking questions, presenting evidence, or making statements.
 A support person may not have any additional role, such as a witness, in the University process.
 Only reasonable requests to change proposed meetings to accommodate a support person's schedule will be considered.
-No faculty or staff member is required to accept a request from a party to serve as a support person.
-The parties must inform the Title IX Coordinator the name of the support person prior to any meeting or hearing described in this Policy - t.
-Third party means any vendor, contractor, visitor, or guest. - u.
-Witness means any individual who has relevant knowledge of an incident.
+The parties must inform the Title IX Coordinator the name of the support person prior to any meeting or hearing. - U. Third party: Any vendor, contractor, visitor, or guest. - V. Title IX Grievance Process: The grievance process used for allegations that meet the Title IX definition of Sexual Harassment and are alleged to have occurred in a University Program or Activity, as defined under Title IX. - W. Witness: Any individual who has relevant knowledge of an incident.
 Character witnesses are not allowed as part of this Policy.

-VIII.
-Prohibited Conduct and Related Definitions Prohibited Conduct
+IX.
+Definitions for Prohibited Conduct